Oxfordshire Court IDVA service

 Court Independent Domestic Violence Adviser (IDVA) service

 We are excited to announce the launch of the new court IDVA service, for those living in Oxfordshire in need of support at Criminal or Civil Court.

 Who do they work with?

 The Court IDVA service supports victims of domestic abuse living in Oxfordshire who are going through the Criminal Justice System and/or applying for civil orders such as non-molestation/occupation orders to protect themselves and their families.

 Referrals can be made directly by those experiencing domestic abuse through a self-referral, or through professionals who can refer a victim to the Court IDVA.
-All referrals are taken through this form.
 The service is only available to people in Oxfordshire.

 What does the service provide?